emilyburr7/horse-race-times-ml/README.md

 ## How to Run

-1. Open and run all cells in `01_exploration.ipynb`.
+1. Open and run all cells in `notebooks/01_exploration.ipynb  `.
 This notebook handles initial cleaning and exploratory analysis.
-2. Open and run all cells in `modeling.ipynb`.
+2. Open and run all cells in `notebooks/02_modeling.ipynb `.
 This notebook runs the full modeling pipeline, generates comparison tables and plots, and saves the final model.

 ## Requirements